artix41/ALFI-pytorch/README.md

 ### Use your own simulator
 To implement your own simulator you should write a class that inherits from the abstract class [Simulator.py](simulators/Simulator.py) (details about method given in the code file).
 If possible you should implement your simulator in pytorch for computation efficience.
-However you can also used your own simulator by implementing the inherited class as a simple bridge between your simulator and the ALFI framework, just taking care of mapping your data from/to tensorial variables.
+However you can also use your own simulator by implementing the inherited class as a simple bridge between your simulator and the ALFI framework, just taking care of mapping your data from/to tensorial variables.

 ## Contacts